DevxKami/devkami.com/content/post/2019-01-24-technology-radar.md

 ### Show notes

-- [Thoughtworks Technology Radar](https://www.thoughtworks.com/radar/languages-and-frameworks) - Design principle to describe interface objects that mimic their real-world counterparts.
+- [Thoughtworks Technology Radar](https://www.thoughtworks.com/radar/languages-and-frameworks) - Insights into the technology and trends shaping the future